Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 There’s fitness for all the family at the Purbeck Sports Centre, which also has a soft playzone for babies and toddlers; a town museum which gives an insight into Wareham’s past; and a charming cinema with a licensed bar from where you can purchase drinks to be enjoyed during your film.

 The Blue Pool, at nearby Furzebrook, sits in a tranquil surroundings and offers lovely walks around the water.
-Children will love searching for the magic fairy doors and seeing the Wareham Bears in their detailed miniature homes.
+Children will love searching for the magic fairy doors and gnomes.

 Head out to Wareham Forest where you may spot the elusive Sika deer.
 The Sika cycle trail is a 7-mile track running through the forest which is ideal for cyclists of all abilities.